ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Animation and Transitions in Qt Quick.rst

 will play a group of animations at the same time while sequential animations play a group of animations in order: one after the other.
 Grouping animations in
-`SequentialAnimation </sdk/apps/qml/QtQuick/SequentialAnimation/>`__ and
+:ref:`SequentialAnimation <sdk_qtquick_sequentialanimation>` and
-`ParallelAnimation </sdk/apps/qml/QtQuick/ParallelAnimation/>`__ will
+:ref:`ParallelAnimation <sdk_qtquick_parallelanimation>` will play the
-play the animations in sequence or in parallel.
+animations in sequence or in parallel.

 A banner component may have several icons or slogans to display, one after the other.
 The ``opacity`` property could transform to ``1.0`` denoting an opaque object.
-Using the `SequentialAnimation </sdk/apps/qml/QtQuick/SequentialAnimation/>`__ type, the opacity animations will play after the preceding animation finishes.
-The
+Using the :ref:`SequentialAnimation <sdk_qtquick_sequentialanimation>` type, the opacity animations will play after the preceding animation finishes.
+The :ref:`ParallelAnimation <sdk_qtquick_parallelanimation>` type will play the animations at the same time.
-`ParallelAnimation </sdk/apps/qml/QtQuick/ParallelAnimation/>`__ type
-will play the animations at the same time.

 .. code:: qml